Top 10 unknown Google tricks

 Find weather and movies

 Type "weather" or "movies" followed by a zip code or city and state to display current weather conditions or movie theaters in your area.
-For example, typing weather 84101 gives you the current weather conditions for Salt Lake City, UT and the next four days.
-Typing movies 84101 would give you a link for show times for movies in that area.
+For example, typing weather 84101 gives you the current weather conditions for Salt Lake City, UT.
+Typing movies 84101 gives you a link for show times for movies in that area.